 The park is named after the dramatic Murchison Falls, where the Nile river explodes violently through a narrow cleft.
 The park contains large herds of elephant, buffalo, giraffe and lions.
 In the southeast, Budongo Forest is home to chimps while the banks of the Nile host one of Africa’s densest hippo and crocodile population.
 It remains to be seen though, how the game population will behave some time from now, as massive oil explorations have started in the park and animals have already started migrating southwards.

 In the park, you can enjoy a boat trip from the Paraa jetty to the bottom of the Falls, and choose between hiking to the top of the falls (only if you go with a driver, there is no service that brings you back to you car otherwise) or stay on the boat going back to the starting point and drive to the top of the falls.

 Best places to stay in Murchison Falls

 There are many nice places to stay in Murchison Falls and many new lodges and campsites keep popping up.
 Roadtrip Uganda's favourite spots are bush camping at the Delta, Murchison River Lodge and Fort Murchison Lodge.
-To get an overview of the best places to stay in Uganda and Murchsion River lodge, check our favourite campsites & lodges here.
+To get an overview of the best places to stay in Uganda and Murchsion Falls NP, check our favourite campsites & lodges here.

 Go bush camping on the delta!